pharo-vcs/iceberg/README.md

 ```
   myRepo loadPackage: 'Package-Name'
 ```

+### Update packages
+- `myRepo pull` will update all the packages in the repo (that have already been loaded).
+- To update an individual package you can write: `myRepo updatePackage: 'Some-Package-Name'`

 ### Commit your changes
 After making some changes, you can use the IceSynchronizer to commit them: